ToberoCat/libwallaby/guides/topics/Programming/Setting-up-a-external-IDE.md

 This guide will help you understand why switching to a modern programming environment (or IDE) can make things easier—and show you a simple way to get started.

 > **IDE**: An IDE, or Integrated Development Environment, is a program where you can write, test, and organize code.
 > Think of it as a workspace where all the tools you need are in one place!

+> **Note**: This is a really hard and complex topic - It might not be suited for everyone, as it will require you to be
+> a little bit tech-savvy, else you'll get lost pretty quick (Especially during the cross compilation part)

 ## Why Use a Modern IDE for Robotics?